 Breaking down the changelog into multiple visual parts is even more critical for projects with several components.

 Consider that most people are in a hurry these days, besides having a very short attention span.

 Thus, highlight different types of changes with various visuals.
 Many teams rely on colored lozenges to achieve this.
-Different colors can mean different components, types of changes or even pricing plans the changes impact.
+Different colors can be used to a different component, feature, types of changes or even pricing plans the changes impact.
 It could be anything, as long as it makes sense for your audience.

 While the changelogs are not verbose, they shouldn’t prevent a curious reader from knowing more.

-Some teams publish names of the developers who contributed to this change.
+Some teams publish names of the developers who contributed to this change – Github has enough examples that feature names of those who have worked on various functions of open source software.
 Again, use the space creatively & make your changelog colorful.

-- Always include complete history.
+- Always include a complete history of notable changes.
 This lets your changelog serve as a historical reference.
 Don’t make the mistake of assuming the changelog is just being used for the latest updates.